 Wentworth practices rolling admissions, which means we review each application as soon as we receive all required documents.
 The priority deadline for fall applications is February 15.
-After this date, please check with the Admissions Office for space availability in the area of your interest.
+After this date, some programs may be closed to further applications, please check with the Admissions Office for space availability in the area of your interest.
 Since some majors and on-campus housing fill up quickly, we encourage you to apply early.

 A complete transfer application includes the following requirements: